jiama843/tf-experiments/README.md

 # tf-experiments
-Playground for developing a mastery of tensorflow
+Playground for developing a mastery of tensorflow.

+Skill level at start: Familiar with tensorflow, advanced at python.

+# Experiment 1
+Label prediction.
+Strategy: Test tensorflow CNNs on datasets with various hyperparameters.